bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 Another way is to create a new template filling in the form under the "Images" section.
 Read about it the next section.

 Existing templates are presented in the list under the "Images" section.
-A user can see the templates belonging to his/her account only.
+A user can see the templates belonging to his/her user only.
 Domain Administrator can see templates of all users in the domain but cannot perform actions on other users' templates.

 You can switch the list view of templates to the box view using the view button |view box icon| in the upper-right corner.

-For each Template in the list you can see its name, OS family, description.
+For each template in the list you can see its name, OS family, description.
 Actions button |actions icon| expands the list of actions for it.
-Actions are available to those templates that belong to your account only (corresponding to "My" type).
+Actions are available to those templates that belong to your user only (corresponding to "My" type).
+Administrators can see templates of all users in the domain, but cannot manage them.

+Filtering of Templates
+""""""""""""""""""""""""""""
 The list of templates can be filtered using the filtering tool.
 The filtering parameters are as follows:

 - Accounts (for Domain Administrators);